kaski23/Kaskis-Comfy-Production-Pack/README.md

 ### Align Frames to Seconds

+**Problem:** Some video pipelines require clips whose duration lands on whole seconds, while a source frame count may not.

-Calculates the smallest whole-second duration that can contain a frame sequence at the selected FPS, then returns the required frame count.
+Calculates the smallest whole-second duration that contains the source sequence at the selected FPS.

 Outputs: